fallahn/svs/readme.md

 For other languages below is a list of the raw packets sent by Super Video Golf and how they would be represented as a C style struct.
 From there I hope it should be relatively easy to extrapolate to other programming languages.

+Make sure all websocket clients are set to use "bytearray" as the binary type.

 Available Data
 --------------
-Data packets broadcast by Super Video Golf:
+Data packets broadcast by Super Video Golf (details below):

- - Player info: client ID, player ID and name.
-Sent from game lobby and when connecting mid-round
+ - Player info: Sent from game lobby and when connecting mid-round
- - Position Updates <NA>
  - Score Updates <NA>
  - Hole data (number, par, pin and tee position) <NA>
  - Game Info (course name, hole count, rules in use) <NA>
  - Rich presence strings <NA>
+ - Position Updates <NA>